wkurzius/textbook-notes/envision-algebra-2/8-2-law-of-sines-and-law-of-cosines.md

 Did you actually draw that triangle?
 If you didn't yet, do it now.
 Then draw it the other way, because there's two ways to solve this problem.
 At $\ref{B}$, we just assumed the angle was acute because that's what the calculator gave us.
 But $\angle B$ could also be $138.2^{\circ}$, meaning $\angle C \approx 11.8$, and we have a whole different triangle.

+> You might recall the congruency rules for triangles: SSS, SAS, ASA, and AAS (which is really just ASA with a hat on).
+The situation we are dealing with here is ASS, which is appropriate since it's not actually a congruency rule.

 So, when performing $\arcsin$, make sure you check the obtuse angle.
-It won't always work out that there is a second valid triangle (the angles still have to add up to $180^{\circ}$), but it still needs to be checked.
+It won't always work out that there is a second valid triangle (the angles still have to add up to $180^{\circ}$), but it needs to be checked.

 $\blacksquare$
 {: .qed}